 My husband and I love books.
 It was only natural that we would take every opportunity to cultivate the same attitude towards books in our children.
 There is a big difference between teaching your children how to read and teaching them to love reading.
 For example, someone could know how to read, but hate it and avoid it.
 Then, there are others who know how to read and love to read as often as they can.

-I believe the difference between those two examples originate in childhood.
+I believe the difference between those two examples originates in childhood.
 Even before your kids learn how to read, you can teach them that reading is fun, exciting, and full of imagination by reading to them!
 Cultivating the love of reading in your children can be done in a few simple steps.

 How early, you ask?
 From day one!
 Reading to your baby is one of the best and sweetest things you can do for them.
 In the early days, even when they can’t see clearly, they can hear and will love the soothing sound of your voice as you read.
 As they grow and start to be more aware of their surroundings, you can buy touch and feel books with large pictures in them so that you can help guide their hands to what you’re reading.
 Buy books for every stage so as they grow older, you’ll have books that will engage them.

 I loved reading to my kids as I nursed them or if I were on the floor playing with them I would help them feel the touch and feel books with their tiny little hands.
-Those sweet moments created such precious memories for me and baby.
+Those sweet moments created such precious memories for me and the baby.

 Put Books On Display